 Through the creation and development of new facilities, the DRA began to focus their efforts on promoting community and residential participation by creating The Concerts in the Park Series.
 Held each summer in Downtown Bowling Green, the series will celebrate its 37th birthday in 2016.
 The series has grown exponentially over the years.
 In the beginning the series drew about 250 residents and was consider a success; in recent years, participation numbers were estimated as large as 20,0000 people throughout the summer event.
 Dedication to the District area and the mounting success of the DRA’s revitalization efforts has kept many larger community events in the area, including the Duncan Hines and International Festivals.

 Currently, the DRA continues their commitment to “The District” to better serve our members and community.
 We are excited to announce we have employed the professional services of CrowdSouth, to help assist us in building a state of the art website and cohesive social media campaign, giving the public a real time open window in our ongoing redevelopment efforts.
 In keeping the District’s 30 year rich tradition and commitment to our community, our team looks forward to working toward a even better and more vibrant downtown atmosphere.

 Although much work has been done, we are not through!
 As the District continues to grow, so do our efforts.
 Together with the strength and determination of our community – the future is even brighter!

 We subscribe to the theory that a well informed public is very active and supportive public.
-Our Membership Manager, Courtney Davis will be happy to share with each of you how collectively and individually you can join with us in promoting and sharing a role in the future of The District and its contribution to the community as a whole!
+Our executive director, Ron Murphy will be happy to share with each of you how collectively and individually you can join with us in promoting and sharing a role in the future of The District and its contribution to the community as a whole!